innovationOUtside/tm129-robotics2020/content/00_FOR_VLE/.md/Section_00_01_Introduction.md

 ## 1.3 Spell checking <!-- JD: again, this appears to be available by default in the hosted notebooks. -->
-A spell checker is also available to check spelling in notebook markdown cells.
+A spell checker is also available to check spelling in notebook Markdown cells.
 Enable the [`spellchecker` notebook extension](/nbextensions/?nbextension=spellchecker/main) or the spell checker via the *Accessibility Toolbar Extension*.

 ## 1.4 Installing the software